-The installation panel is used for downloading the current version of user clients, as well as displaying the Site Secret Key (SSK) or NKEY of your Associated Sites.
-This key will allow you to register the client in our system and associate it to one of your networks.
+The Install panel is used for downloading the current version of roaming clients, as well as displaying the Site Secret Key (SSK) or NKEY of your Associated Sites.
+This key will allow you to register the client in our system and associate it with one of your networks.
 SSKs are how DNSFilter tracks the usage of the user client with a particular site.
 (If you are an MSP, be careful not to mix SSKs between sites/clients.)
-There is also a documentation link which links to this website.
+There is also a documentation link that points to this website.

 A button to Enable Auto Registration allows you to register mobile devices automatically if they are present on a site that you have registered to your account.
 This removes the need to manually enter the SSK for mobile devices.

 Pro Tip: For Android devices, once you have enabled auto registration in your DNSFilter dashboard, you can then launch the DNSFilter application on your device, then tap and hold the Register button to be automatically registered.

 Disable Roaming Client

-You may disable individual agents by entering an administration PIN into device interface.
-In order to generate a PIN code, go to the Disable tab and select your site below.
-Currently this functionality is only supported on iOS, Android and ChromeOS devices.
+You may disable individual agents by entering an administration PIN into the devices' interface.
+In order to generate a PIN code, go to the Disable tab and select your site as shown below:

 Roaming Client Settings and Local Domains